MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bStatusBarOfficeXPLook*
- `TRUE` Se il tema globale di Windows XP deve essere usata (impostazione predefinita), o `FALSE` in caso contrario.
+ TRUE se il tema di Windows XP globale deve essere usata (impostazione predefinita), oppure FALSE in caso contrario.

 ### <a name="remarks"></a>Note